Mike Pratt (actor)

-Michael John Pratt (7 June 1931 – 10 July 1976) was an English actor, musician, songwriter and screenwriter, known for his work on British television in the 1960s and 1970s.
+Michael John Pratt (7 June 1931 – 10 July 1976) was an English actor, musician, songwriter and screenwriter.
+He was known for his work on British television in the 1960s and 1970s, which included co-starring as Randall in Randall and Hopkirk (Deceased).

 Early life and musical career

 Early in his career, Mike Pratt worked in advertising, while also taking some part-time acting roles.
 He left his office job in the mid-1950s.
 With three friends (including Lionel Bart), he then drove around Europe in an old-style London taxi.